Overlap, matching, or entropy weights: what are we weighting for?: Introduction

 \section{Introduction}

-Suppose we want to assess the effect of a new treatment regimen ($Z=1$) over a standard (or control) treatment ($Z=0$), using data from an observational study.
-Causal identification of such an effect relies on a number of assumptions, among which the positivity assumption.
-To estimate the average treatment effect (ATE), for instance, the assumption requires $0<e(x)<1$, where $e(x)=P(Z=1|X=x)$ is the propensity score \citep{rosenbaum1983central,rubin1997estimating}.
+To assess the effect of a new treatment regimen ($Z=1$) over a standard (or control) treatment ($Z=0$) based on data from an observational study, using causal identification a number of assumptions must be made, including the positivity assumption.
+For instance, to estimate the average treatment effect (ATE), this assumption requires $0<e(x)<1$, where $e(x)=P(Z=1|X=x)$ is the propensity score (PS), i.e., the probability of treatment assignment, given the vector of baseline covariates $X$ \citep{rosenbaum1983central,rubin1997estimating}.
 The positivity assumption ensures that the distributions of the related baseline covariates have a good overlap and hence a good common support \citep{petersen2012diagnosing,li2018addressing}.

-The inverse probability weighting (IPW) estimator for ATE assigns to study participants weights that are inversely proportional to their respective propensity scores.
+The inverse probability weighting (IPW) estimator for ATE assigns to study participants weights that are inversely proportional to their respective PSs.
 Thus, IPW creates a pseudo-population of participants, corrects for observed covariates distributions imbalances between the treatment groups, and adjusts for (measured) confounding bias inherent to most non-randomized studies.
-Nevertheless, when propensity scores are equal to (or near) 0 or 1, there is violation (or near violation) of the positivity assumption, which we often refer to as lack of adequate positivity \citep{petersen2012diagnosing}.
-Violations (or near violations) of the positivity assumption occur when some subgroups of participants can never or barely receive one of the treatment options under study.
-This can lead to moderate or even poor overlap of the distributions of the propensity scores and may result in large IPW weights, especially when the ratio $[e(x)(1-e(x))]^{-1}$ is highly variable \citep{lin2013agnostic, zhou2020propensity}.
+Nevertheless, when PSs are equal to (or near) 0 or 1, there is violation (or near violation) of the positivity assumption, which we often refer to as lack of adequate positivity \citep{petersen2012diagnosing}.
+Violations (or near violations) of the positivity assumption occur either at random (or stochastically), i.e., by chance due the data (or underlying model) characteristics or when some subgroups of participants can never (or barely) receive one of the treatment options under study.
+This can lead to moderate or even poor overlap of the distributions of the PSs and may result in large IPW weights, especially when the ratio $[e(x)(1-e(x))]^{-1}$ is highly variable \citep{li2013weighting, zhou2020propensity}.
 As such, IPW may put a large amount of weights on a small number of observation, which can unduly influence the estimation of the treatment effect.